LocalBitcoins.com Review – Is It Scam or Legit?

 You’ll probably be good if you follow these strict rules.
 If you can’t find a seller that matches all of the above, try to find the next best thing, because the idea is that the seller has actually completed large successful trades in the past.

-When it comes to communication, you should send a message to the seller requesting a trade and wait for their response.
+When it comes to communication, you should send a message to the seller who put a trade request and wait for their response.

 - Send more information before you receive a response from the seller